 The possibility of natural disasters depends on your geography.
 If you go to school in Kansas, for example, you may not have to worry about hurricanes or earthquakes, but you do need to prepare for tornadoes and winter storms.
 Students in Florida should prepare for hurricanes, and students in California should know how to react during an earthquake.
-Your college will have calculated the probability of natural disasters and extreme weather events and will have a protocol in place for dealing with situations as they arise.
-Yet much disaster preparedness is understanding what the disaster is and how to best react.
+Your college will have calculated the probability of natural disasters and extreme weather events and have a protocol in place for dealing with situations as they arise.
+Yet much of disaster preparedness is understanding what the disaster is and how to best react.

 It is possible to experience an earthquake in every state, but the risk is much higher in states on the West Coast, where there are more active geologic faults (cracks in the Earth’s crust that are prone to movement).
 This United States Geological Survey map shows generally where earthquake hazards are highest and lowest.
 Earthquakes cannot be predicted, so there is no way to preemptively prepare for one.
 Instead, you will have to react as the earthquake is occurring.
 Unfortunately, earthquakes rarely happen one at a time.
 The largest earthquake in a sequence is the main shock, but there may be smaller earthquakes leading up to it (foreshocks) and after it (aftershocks).
 Prepare to be rumbling for a while.